PortAISociety/Academia/README.md

 If you want to explore how AI is being applied you can find here a list of different projects/videos/courses

 ### Self-driving cars
-Billions of dollars are invested in developing Self-driving cars
+Billions of dollars are invested in developing Self-driving cars.

 ### Quantitative Finance
 Description text